Updated: Apr 3

 “What do you think of that one, Jim?”

-“Like all the other German officers I’ve met, he seems like a jerk.
+“Like most of the other German officers I’ve met, he seems like a jerk.
 I heard that he was in the Hitler Youth at the end of the war.
 He would be about the right age.
-We’ll see how he works out.”
+Did you catch the use of ‘Luftwaffe’?
+It’s supposed to be German Air Force; ‘Luftwaffe’ was a term eliminated after the war.
+Also, I would think he had more important things to do than catch people sleeping.
+That’s what the Sergeant of the Guard is for.”

-On Christmas Eve, I was in the cafeteria, eating my lunch when Dennis Gibson came in.
-Dennis and I had been in the Army together since the first day of basic training.
-We had served in the same artillery unit at Fort Sill and had been roommates.
-We were good friends and every two or three weeks we would drive down to his parents’ house in Johnson City, Texas.
+On Christmas Eve, I was in the cafeteria, eating my lunch when Flip Gibson came in.
+Flip’s real name was Dennis; Flip coming from he and his friend’s nocturnal alcohol-induced activity of flipping over calves on his father’s ranch.
+We had been in the Army together since the first day of basic training and had served in the same artillery unit at Fort Sill and had been roommates.
+We became good friends and every two or three weeks we would drive down to his parents’ house in Johnson City, Texas.
 Dennis got a sandwich and sat down opposite me.

 “You off duty at midnight?”